WildernessLabs/Netduino.Foundation/docs/Library/Displays/MicroLiquidCrystal/index.md

-# Micro Liquid Crystal Display

-The μLiquidCrystal is .NET Micro Framework library for popular LCD displays with HD44780 compatible controller.
+---
+layout: Library
+title: μLiquidCrystal
+subtitle: Library for HD44780 based LCD displays.
+---

 This library originally appeared on Codeplex (retired 2017).
-The original notes and licence agreement can be found [here](licence.md).
+The original notes and license agreement can be found [here](license).

 ## Purchasing